Unboxed-Software/solana-course/content/intro-to-token-extensions-program.md

 spl-token update-metadata <TOKEN_MINT_ADDRESS> new-field --remove
 ```

-Lastly, lets make it a real soul-bound NFT.
+Lastly, lets make it a real non-transferrable NFT.
 We do this by minting the NFT to our ATA and then removing the mint authority.
 This way the supply will only be one.

 ```bash
 spl-token create-account <TOKEN_MINT_ADDRESS>